-In the gallery above are four examples of how aperture changes the depth of field of a portrait, all taken on a Nikkor 50mm f/1.4G.
-Use the arrows to scroll though.
-You can see that narrowing the aperture from f/1.4 up to f/16 extends the depth of field so the background is more clearly rendered.
+The gallery above shows four examples of how aperture changes the depth of field in a portrait photograph.
+All of these were taken on a Nikkor 50mm f/1.4G (click on the arrows to scroll though).
+You'll see that narrowing the aperture from f/1.4 to f/16 extends the depth of field so the background is more clearly rendered.

 Shutter speed determines whether motion appears blurry or not.
 A fast shutter speed (1/1000 sec) is so short that even moving subjects are frozen still, whereas a slow shutter speed (1/10 sec) will incur some blurring if either the camera or the subject moves.
 The camera's shutter speed has to be fast enough not to blur your subject, so keep the number the same as the focal length of your lens.

 For example: 50mm lens = 1/50 sec, 200mm lens = 1/200 sec.
 Use this to guide you, but know that it’s a flexible rule.
 As long as things are steady you could go down to 1/20 sec while hand holding a 50mm lens without suffering any blur.